Maybe it’s all of those ultra '80s

 But I think we are all in need of some '80s family sitcom revivals.
 They were the ultimate after school TV and, in some cases later on down the line, made up our Friday nights thanks to T.G.I.F.
 Even if you were a toddler for the better part of the '80s, chances are, you can still totally appreciate the value in seeing

 Who’s the Boss? or Family Ties in present day form.
 There’s nothing wrong with today’s family shows and I’m guilty of eating those up too.
 But sometimes you just can't beat the nostalgia of these classic '80s family shows.
-Growing Pains aired from 1985-1992 and starred Robin Thicke as a work-at-home dad and his misadventures with his family.
+Growing Pains Growing Pains aired from 1985-1992 and starred Robin Thicke as a work-at-home dad and his misadventures with his family.
 The show also later co-starred Leonardo DiCaprio, so a reboot could totally feature a DiCaprio cameo.
+Who’s The Boss?

 Tony Danza starred in this primetime sitcom about a widower who moves into a single mom’s house with his own daughter to work as her housekeeper.
 There is a lot of will they/won’t they throughout the series, so it would be kind of great to see where Tony and Angela are today.

 I would love to see where Kevin, Winnie, and Paul are today, especially since the premise of

 The Wonder Years was that adult Kevin tells the story of the series in his adult voice overs.
 But I could honestly re-watch The Wonder Years even if a comeback never happens.
-Family Matters premiered in 1989, so technically it just made the cut as one of the best family shows from the '80s.
+Family Matters Family Matters premiered in 1989, so technically it just made the cut as one of the best family shows from the '80s.
 The beginning of the series is mostly about the Winslows dealing with their annoying next door neighbor Steve Urkel.
 The later seasons, however, are more about Steve and Carl Winslow's misadventures.
 Since Urkel is pretty much timeless, a Family Matters reboot would be perfect to see how Urkel turned out.
 Charles In Charge

 Who’s the Boss?
 Only in this case, he was a college student who moves into a family’s house to work as their nanny with zero nanny experience.
 Obviously, hilarity ensues.
 Punky Brewster

 Punky Brewster follows a young girl and her foster father and their adventures in the apartment building she squats in until she is officially fostered by him.
 It doesn't sound like the makings for a sitcom, but Punky’s quirky charm makes for some adorable episodes.
 A Different World

 A Different World, which was a spin-off of The Cosby Show and follows students at a historically black college. black-ish already kind of did the same thing with its own college spin-off, Grown-ish.
 My Two Dads

 A 13-year-old whose mother dies is left to be raised by the two men who each thought they were her father years ago.
 Instead of figuring out who is the birth father, though, they decide to raise her together.
 The show could totally get a reboot today with either a continuation or a modern take on the story.